odpi/egeria-docs/site/docs/services/omas/governance-server/overview.md

 | [GovernanceEngineConfiguration](https://odpi.github.io/egeria/org/odpi/openmetadata/accessservices/governanceengine/api/GovernanceEngineConfiguration.html)       | Providing APIs to query the status of the governance capabilities implemented through the governance engines.                                                                                                    |
 | [SpecialGovernanceActionInterface](https://odpi.github.io/egeria/org/odpi/openmetadata/accessservices/governanceengine/api/SpecialGovernanceActionInterface.html) | Providing specialized governance remediation APIs such as linking duplicates.                                                                                                                                    |

-Behind the scenes, Governance Engine OMAS handles the choreography of governance actions based on the process definition provided by a [governance action process](/concepts/governance-action-process).
+Behind the scenes, Governance Server OMAS handles the choreography of governance actions based on the process definition provided by a [governance action process](/concepts/governance-action-process).

 !!! info "Further documentation"
     The documentation for writing governance services is located in the developer guide: